As a follower of Jesus, I want to encourage you in this Covid-19 crisis.

 “I will build my church and the gates of hell will not prevail against it” (Matthew 16:18).

 In the Gospels with Jesus and in the book of Acts with the early church, faith-communities were intensely relational, face-to-face, life-on-life.
-If we are going to “be the church in our community,” then I believe we need to gather physically for small groups, and perhaps even Sunday services, to encourage and strengthen one another.
+If we are going to “be the church in our community,” then I believe we need to gather physically in small groups to encourage and strengthen one another.
 God designed us in Genesis 1 and 2 to be relational, in His image and likeness.
-Then we need to scatter to “be the church” wherever we are.
+Then we need to scatter to “be the church” in our communities wherever we are.

 In just these two short weeks, I miss these essential life-connections as our church gatherings have shut down as the President encouraged.
 Show me, however, where in history that it’s the pattern of the living church to self-quarantine itself in times of crisis.
 Of course, I mean the remnant within the confessing body, those who live life like Jesus.